The bet365 Early Payout Offer is a brilliant way of making money without drawing too much attention to your account.

 Rugby Union – 10 points up

-At the top of the Early Payout Calculator there is a ‘2-Way Dutch‘ mode.
-This is ideal for early payout offers where there are only two potential outcomes.
-It’s particularly useful for tennis where it’s often best to dutch your bets instead of laying at an exchange due to differing retirement rules.
+At the top of the Early Payout Calculator, there is a ‘2-Way Dutch’ mode., which is ideal for early payout offers with only two potential outcomes.

 You’ll also notice that the calculator has an ‘Advanced‘ mode.
 If the bookmaker pays out early, you have the option of using the slider to adjust your back stake and overall profit.

-As you can see, by staking £65.15, you’d get a slightly smaller profit if Wolfsburg go on to win the match, but a much bigger profit if Augsburg mount a comeback.
-It just gives you the flexibility to tailor your returns if you feel the match is likely to go a particular way.
+As you can see, by staking £65.15, you’d get a slightly smaller profit if Wolfsburg went on to win the match, but a much bigger profit if Augsburg made a comeback.
+It just gives you the flexibility to tailor your returns if you feel the game is likely to go a particular way.

-As I mentioned at the top of this guide, the Bet365 Early Payout Offer is speculative in nature.
-More often than not you’ll make a small loss, but the profits when you hit them can be huge!
+As I mentioned at the top of this guide, the bet365 Early Payout Offer is speculative.
+More often than not, you’ll make a small loss, but the profits when you hit them can be huge!